What Languages Are Spoken In Australia?

 How Many Different Languages are Spoken in Australia?

 There are several other languages spoken in Australia apart from English.
-The way that government authorities determine what main languages are spoken in the country is from census information provided by those living in the country at the time of the census, which takes place every 5 years.
-Over the last 15 years, there has been some change in what languages are spoken in Australian homes.
+The way that government authorities determine what main languages are spoken in Australia is from census information provided by those living in the country at the time of the census, which takes place every 5 years.
+Over the last 15 years, there has been some change in what are the languages spoken in Australia and the most spoken languages in Australia.
 In 2001, 80 percent of the population indicated that the main language they spoke at home was Australian English.
 By 2006, which was the next census, this had dropped to 79 percent, while by 2011 the English-speaking number had decreased further to 76.8 percent.

 By 2016, the census showed that 72.7 percent of Australia’s population spoke English as their main or native language.
 This trend is due to immigration changes in the country.
 Previously most immigrants came from New Zealand and the United Kingdom but this trend is starting to change.
 Out of the 6,163,667 people in the country who were born overseas, almost one in five, or 18 percent, had entered the country since the beginning of 2012.
 The 2016 Census revealed that 67 percent of Australians were born in the country.
 Almost half, 49 percent, had been either born abroad, or 1 or both of their parents had been born abroad.